Troitske, Sievierodonetsk Raion, Luhansk Oblast: History

-During the War in Donbass the settlement has been under attacks of pro-Russian forces on multiple occasions.
+During the Holodomor, the village was the site of a large number of victims, which was found by the National Museum of the Holodomor-Genocide to be 423 across five mass graves in the village.
+During the War in Donbas the settlement has been under attacks of pro-Russian forces on multiple occasions.
 On 16 January 2019 five Ukrainian servicemen from the 72nd Mechanized Brigade were wounded, and five others were injured at the village when their truck, Ural-4320, was hit by anti-tank guided missiles from Kalynove.